-1.6.4 Highways and Roads
+Highways and Roads

-- 1.6.4.01 ASA supports sufficient funding of the Federal Highway Trust Fund to ensure adequate resources are available to meet the construction, maintenance and repair of existing and proposed highway and bridges.
-(2015) - 1.6.4.02 ASA urges State and Federal Department of Transportation to update roads and bridges to accommodate all modern implements of husbandry, trucks and trailers per Federal DOT definition. - 1.6.4.03 ASA supports expanding the truck weight limits on federal highways to a minimum of 91,000 pounds, provided that there is a 6th axle with proper vehicle configurations.
-(2015) - 1.6.4.04 ASA opposes states or local municipalities enacting lower weight limits on primary roads going through their jurisdiction without providing alternative routes.

-1.6.4.05 ASA encourages federal and state government entities to review ways to improve our state and federal highway system and to explore ways to finance it by working with the freight industry.
-(2016)
+- A-158.
+ASA supports an increase of approximately \$.10 per gallon, indexed to inflation, in the Federal motor fuel tax that is dedicated exclusively to the Federal Highway Trust Fund to ensure adequate resources are available for maintenance and repair of highways and bridges.
+(2018) - A-159.
+ASA urges State and Federal Departments of Transportation to update roads and bridges to accommodate all modern implements of husbandry, trucks and trailers per Federal DOT definition. - A-160.
+ASA supports expanding the truck weight limits on federal highways to a minimum of 91,000 pounds, provided that there is a 6th axle with proper vehicle configurations.
+(2015) - A-161.
+ASA opposes states or local municipalities enacting lower weight limits on primary roads going through their jurisdiction without providing alternative routes. - A-162.
+ASA encourages federal and state government entities to review ways to improve our state and federal highway system and to explore ways to finance it by working with the freight industry.
+(2016) - A-163.
+ASA supports researching alternate methods of funding the Federal Highway Trust Fund that do not disproportionally affect agriculture more than other industries.
+(2018) - A-164.
+ASA supports an exemption of blended portion of biofuels in highway motor fuel taxes.
+(2018)